isabella232/E4K/docs/IoTEdge SPIFFE Server.md

         },
         ...
     ],
-    "page_number" "int32: The next_page_token if any page left."
+    "page_number" "optional int32: The next_page_token if any page left."
 }
 ```